- Mogelijk zorgwekkende stoffen

 This could be due to, for example, low hazard or low potential for exposure, taking into account company-level risk management measures.
 If the situation changes and, for example, if companies report new uses or new data on the substance’s hazardous properties, or if regulatory priorities change, these substances may be subject to further regulatory actions.

-Substances addressed under the Existing Substances Regulation (ESR), which have not been mapped to other pools, are also included here.
+Substances addressed under the Existing Substances Regulation (ESR), which have not been mapped to other pools, are also included here as they were reviewed by authorities.

 It is important to recognise that assignment to this or any of the other pools does not in any way relieve registrants’ obligations to keep registrations up to date and that regulatory action may be initiated at any moment.